Enhancing Accountability Through CSR Directive

 Building an Effective CSR Directive

-When it comes to corporate social responsibility (CSR), success hinges on a few key factors.
+When it comes to corporate social responsibility (CSR), success rests on a few key factors.
 Let's discover how these essential components shape an effective CSR directive.

 Establishing Clear Objectives